 Weight loss should be gradual and should be no more than 5% of their bodyweight per week.
 Your vet is the best resource to calculate the ideal body weight and food requirements for your dog with diabetes.

-Recording your cat’s results is important to properly manage care.
+Recording your dog’s results is important to properly manage care.

 Tracking Tools & Resources